Why does the Solana Highlands apartment community need to be revitalized?

 What are you planning to do with the trees?

 Trees will be removed during grading.
-We are currently studying some options for preserving some of the mature trees along S. Nardo Ave.
-The ability to preserve these trees will depend on the condition of the trees and will be evaluated by a professional arborist.
+We are currently studying options for preserving some of the mature trees along S. Nardo Ave.
+Preservation options will depend on the exact location of tree in relation to the new grading, and the condition of the trees, which will be evaluated by a professional arborist.
 In total, two new trees will be planted for every tree that is removed based on the current landscape plan.

 Will the revitalized Solana Highlands have affordable apartment homes?